malcolmlett/malcolmlett.github.io/General-Intelligence-Classifications.md

 This category of reward requires neural networks for interpretation of senses, except that they are required prior to the opportunity to sufficiently learn from environmental experience.
 I assume that their network structure is thus genetically encoded, and that they are effectively "pre-trained" during foetal development.
 Sometimes also results in hormone signals that then act as simple primitive rewards/learning signals.

+### Internalised Rewards
+Examples:
+* Internalised version of all of teacher rewards mentioned above
+* Sense of Achievement (internalised encouragement)
+* Fear (internalised discouragement)
+* Surprise (depends on learned models and prediction)
+* Impatience

+Operates within System 1 thought.
+Frequent and high-fidelity.

+These are habitually formed internalisation of teacher rewards.
+Ie: from slow prediction learning systems.
+While they depend on teacher rewards to develop, they operate in a much less conscious way than teacher rewards, and thus are listed first.

+It's interesting to observe that this form of reward is the source of stress in humans, due in part to its high frequency and the fact that it is an internalised reward metric that may not be accurate.

 ### Teacher Rewards
 Examples:
 * Body language